Saint-André-le-Bouchoux

-Saint-André-le-Bouchoux (/fr/; Lo Bouchox) is a commune in the Ain department in eastern France.
+Saint-André-le-Bouchoux (/fr/; Sent-André Lo Bouchox /frp/) is a commune in the Ain department in eastern France.

 The river Irance flows through the town.

 In 1836, the community was considered one of the poorest in France.
 It has gained wealth since, though.
 Today, most of the town revolves around restaurants, farms, and crafts.

 Sights

 The church was designed in the Roman style in the 11th century and redesigned in the 15th.